We all talk to ourselves. Sometimes the self-talk is verbal and sometimes non-verbal.

 - Replace the negative self-talk immediately with positive self-talk to counter the negative programming.

 - The positive self-talk must be in the present tense and represent a future state.
 This will be uncomfortable because you will be programming a lie.
 The subconscious cannot distinguish between the truth and a lie but the conscious (neocortex) can.
-The conscious will challenge the positive self-talk lie and will attempt to correct it by recalling from memory (our beliefs) previously programmed negative self-talk.
-Keep canceling the negative self-talk and replacing it with positive self-talk.
+The conscious will challenge the positive self-talk lie and will attempt to correct it.
+Nonetheless, keep canceling the negative self-talk and replacing it with positive self-talk.

 - Continue this process until the new positive self-talk re-programming begins to alter your beliefs.
 This can take anywhere from 18 to 254 days.
 Emotions accelerate your self-talk re-programming.
 When positive self-talk is coupled with strong emotion the re-programming takes hold much quicker.

 - Once you change your beliefs, your behavior (your daily habits) will automatically change.
-Habits are directed by our beliefs.
+Habits are a byproduct of your beliefs.